Employers must submit Form 1099 to their vendors and contractors by Jan. 31 — here's what you need to know about that process.

-What can cause confusion is the fact that there are different versions of the 1099, and some organizations may have to process both a Form 1099-K and a Form 1099-M.
+What can cause confusion is the fact that there are different versions of the 1099, and some organizations may have to process both a Form 1099-K and a Form 1099-NEC.

-The 1099-M, also known as 1099-MISC, lists compensation earned by self-employed workers like freelancers or independent contractors.
+The 1099-NEC lists compensation earned by self-employed workers like freelancers or independent contractors.
 This group does not include employees earning wages on a Form W-2, but rather workers who are paid by the project or job.

-Whenever your business hires this type of worker and pays them $600 or more in a tax year, you need to send them a 1099-M. The only exception is when the freelancer or contractor's business is incorporated, in which case you would not be required to send them a 1099-M.
+Whenever your business hires this type of worker and pays them $600 or more in a tax year, you need to send them a 1099-NEC.
+The only exception is when the freelancer or contractor's business is incorporated, in which case you would not be required to send them a 1099-NEC.